IUREDCap/redcap-etl/docs/DeveloperGuide.md

 #### System tests

-To set up the system steps:
+Steps for setting up the REDCap projects:

 1. In REDCap, create a project using the
    "Upload a REDCap project XML file" option for each of the following